The Mabo decision and the recognition of native title

 dealing with ‘future acts’ that may affect native title.

-The Native Title Act established the National Native Title A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding., which is an independent agency that has responsibilities and functions under this Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute., including maintaining registers of native title claims and Indigenous Land Use Agreements and assisting parties with native title claims.
+The Native Title Act established the National Native Title Tribunal, which is an independent agency that has responsibilities and functions under this legislation, including maintaining registers of native title claims and Indigenous Land Use Agreements and assisting parties with native title claims.

-The Federal Court presides over native title matters and facilitates outcomes for parties through To agree to something being done, to approve an action or arrangement.
-See also informed consent. or contested determinations.
+The Federal Court presides over native title matters and facilitates outcomes for parties through consent or contested determinations.

 Since the Mabo decision, there have been other decisions that have provided further clarity on the nature of native title rights and interests.

-The issue of whether a pastoral A document that sets out an agreement between a landlord and a tenant for the renting out of property, or for the use of other personal property such as a car. granted by a government extinguishes native title was dealt with in 1996 by the High Court in Wik Peoples v Queensland HCA 40 (‘Wik decision’).
+The issue of whether a pastoral lease granted by a government extinguishes native title was dealt with in 1996 by the High Court in Wik Peoples v Queensland HCA 40 (‘Wik decision’).
 The court decided that native title can co-exist with certain pastoral leases and that granting these leases does not extinguish all native title rights.

 The court also decided that if there is conflict between the two holders of rights over what activities are allowed to take place on a piece of land, activities allowed by the pastoral lease prevail over those conferred by the underlying native title.